niels-slotboom/notes/Submanifolds.typ

 $<naiveGuessAmbientIntrinsicCurvature>
 where $P$ denotes the orthogonal projector onto $T Sigma$.

 This would appear to follow the same pattern we observed for the connection: the action of $R(X,Y)Z$ is projected onto the tangent bundle $T Sigma$, and since $mnabla$ acts on $Sigma$, the result must also lie in $T Sigma$.
-That is, one might guess
+Written out in full, this guess reads
 $
   macron(R)(X,Y)Z = P(R(X,Y)Z), quad X,Y,Z in Gamma(T Sigma) subset Gamma(T cal(M)).
 $